chef/gatherlogs-reporter/README.md

-# Gatherlog reports with Inspec
+# Gather-log reports with Chef InSpec

 This is a set of tools to generate reports from gather-log bundles for various Chef products.